 2002.
 Chromogenic print, 48 x 60 inches

 Philip-Lorca diCorcia took his camera to public places—in this case, New York City’s bustling Times Square—to capture candid photographs of strangers.
 He affixed a powerful strobe light to scaffolding and used a radio signal to activate the strobe, releasing the shutter of his camera in time with its flash.
 In doing so, he captured unwitting pedestrians in a burst of light from more than 20 feet away.
 Since diCorcia worked in broad daylight, his subjects did not notice the strobe’s flash.
 The person caught within its light is highlighted in great detail, while the surrounding crowd recedes into the background.
-In describing his process, diCorcia said: “I was investigating things: the nature of chance, the possibility that you can make work that is empathetic without actually evening meeting the people.”1 The artist pursued this project over the course of two years, taking more than 4,000 photographs, of which he selected only 17 to include in the series.
+In describing his process, diCorcia said: “I was investigating things: the nature of chance, the possibility that you can make work that is empathetic without actually even meeting the people.”1 The artist pursued this project over the course of two years, taking more than 4,000 photographs, of which he selected only 17 to include in the series.

 When Art Infringes on Privacy…or Privacy Infringes on Art

 In 2006, the Heads series became the center of a debate between free speech advocates and those concerned with protecting an individual’s right to privacy.
 One of diCorcia’s subjects sued the artist and his gallery for exhibiting, publishing, and profiting from his picture, arguing that it was taken without his permission and therefore violated his right to privacy (and his religious beliefs).
 DiCorcia countered that he did not seek consent because, “There is no way the images could have been made with the knowledge and cooperation of the subjects.”2 The artist ultimately won the case.